SolidityOps/blocksecops-aws-infrastructure/terraform/README.md

-# Terraform Infrastructure for Solidity Security Platform
+# Terraform Infrastructure for BlockSecOps Platform

-This repository contains Terraform Infrastructure as Code (IaC) for the Solidity Security Platform AWS infrastructure, following the architecture templates and implementing Task 1.2 networking requirements.
+This repository contains Terraform Infrastructure as Code (IaC) for the BlockSecOps Platform AWS infrastructure, following the architecture templates and implementing Task 1.2 networking requirements.

 ## Architecture Overview